zeroDivZero/notes-excel/notes/functions/lookup/INDEX_and_MATCH.md

 `VLOOKUP()` (and `HLOOKUP()`) limitations:

-* lookup val must be in 1st col/row
+* lookup value must be in 1st col/row
 * col/row index must be > 0
 * slow